symbol/symbol-docs/source/concepts/fees.rst

 Fees
 ####

-Announcing :doc:`transactions <transaction>` have an associated cost.
+Announcing :doc:`transactions <transaction>` has an associated cost.
 This cost is necessary to provide an incentive for the :doc:`harvesters <harvesting>` who secure the network and run the infrastructure.

 ****************
 Network currency